-Hao Wen Holdings Limited (the "Company") was incorporated in the Cayman Islands on 1 August 2000 as an exempted company with limited liability under the Companies Law (2000 Revision) of the Cayman Islands, and its shares are listed on the Growth Enterprise Market (the "GEM") of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") with effect from 20 July 2001.
+Hao Wen Holdings Limited (the "Company") was incorporated in the Cayman Islands on 1 August 2000 as an exempted company with limited liability under the Companies Law (2000 Revision) of the Cayman Islands, and its shares are listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") with effect from 20 July 2001.
 The address of the registered office and principal place of business of the Company are disclosed in the corporate information of the annual report.

-The consolidated financial statements of the Company as at and for the year ended 31 December 2016 comprise the Company and its subsidiaries (together referred to as the "Group").
-The Group is primarily engaged in the money lending, trading and manufacturing of biomass fuel, biodegradable products and trading of electronic parts.
+The consolidated financial statements of the Company as at and for the year ended 31 December 2017 comprise the Company and its subsidiaries (together referred to as the "Group").
+The Group is primarily engaged in the money lending, manufacturing of biomass fuel product and trading of electronic parts.